pfs = ProjectFileSystem()core

 p2db = pfs.data / 'ncbi/infer_results/cov-ncbi/testdb.db'

-db = SqliteDatabase(p2db)
+db = SqliteDatabase(p2db):::

-predictions (table)
+db.print_schema()predictions (table)

 columns: id, readid, refseqid, refsource, refseq_strand, taxonomyid, lbl_true, lbl_pred, pos_true, pos_pred, top_5_lbl_pred_0, top_5_lbl_pred_1, top_5_lbl_pred_2, top_5_lbl_pred_3, top_5_lbl_pred_4